MMcClure11/sightings-api/README.md

 ## <a id="about">About the Project</a>

-Nature Watch is SPA that allows users to create entries of sightings of Flora and Fauna they have seen in nature. <a href="https://github.com/MMcClure11/sightings-client">here</a>.
+Nature Watch is SPA that allows users to create entries of sightings of Flora and Fauna they have seen in nature.
+View the frontend <a href="https://github.com/MMcClure11/sightings-client">here</a>.
 This is the Rails API backend which handles data persistance with PostgreSQL.

 Watch the demo <a href="https://youtu.be/PAAq2Ro539w">here</a>.